> THE TUNA COAST

 Longer, or shorter, trips possible.

-INCLUDED: Five full days of guided fishing (three anglers per boat), six-seven nights at lodge (extra day of fishing possible), all meals, round trip from Panama City to lodge.
+INCLUDED: Five full days of guided fishing (three anglers per boat), first night at the airport hotel, six nights at lodge, all meals, water, tea coffee, round trip from Panama City to lodge.

 NOT INCLUDED: International flights to Panama City, gratuities (approx. $150 per angler)